Need further assistance? Visit Support Centre

 It might sound obvious, but your AML and KYC policies must be clearly documented for all key members of your team, stakeholders and regulators.

-This helps to keep processes aligned with policies, minimise errors and compliance missteps, and demonstrate compliance to auditors.
+This helps to keep processes aligned with policies, minimize errors and compliance missteps, and demonstrate compliance to auditors.
 So, from record retention and reporting to communication and onboarding processes, your policies must be comprehensive, clearly documented and easily accessible.

-With such complex AML regulations, and considering the penalties and risks involved in AML compliance failures, it’s vital for every employee within your organisation who deals directly with customers, clients and or payments and transactions to be trained up on your AML and KYC policies, and on anti-money laundering techniques operated by criminals.
+With such complex AML regulations, and considering the penalties and risks involved in AML compliance failures, it’s vital for every employee within your organization who deals directly with customers, clients and or payments and transactions to be trained up on your AML and KYC policies, and on anti-money laundering techniques operated by criminals.

 This ensures a uniform approach to AML compliance and empowers your staff to identify, combat and report suspicious activities.
 Training programmes should also build in regular refreshers to cover the latest regulatory changes and policy reviews and updates.